Showing posts with label u2. Show all posts

 The Miracle (of Joey Ramone) Joey Ramone Songs of Innocence 2014 Tribute to the lead singer of The Ramones and his influence on Bono.

-Cedarwood Road Guggi Songs of Innocence 2014 Nostalgic reflection on Bono's childhood and friendship with Guggi on Cedarwood Road.
+Cedarwood Road Guggi Songs of Innocence 2014 Nostalgic reflection on Bono's childhood and friendship with Guggi.

 Stand Up Comedy Napoleon, Josephine No Line on the Horizon 2009 Figurative reference to illustrate ego and the pitfalls of fame.

-Miss Sarajevo Inela Nogić Passengers Original Soundtrack Vol 1 1995 Highlights the story of the winner of the Miss Besieged Sarajevo contest during the Bosnian War.
+Miss Sarajevo Inela Nogić Passengers OST Vol 1 1995 Highlights the story of the winner of the Miss Besieged Sarajevo contest.

 Van Diemen's Land John Boyle O'Reilly Rattle and Hum 1988 Inspired by the story of an Irish activist deported to Tasmania.